chaseruskin/orbit/docs/src/reference/configuration.md

 4. Included configuration files (order-preserving list found for the global configuration's [`include`](#the-include-field) field)

 The configuration files are processed in the order defined above.
 When a configuration file defines a field, no other configuration files later in the process will be able to override its value.
-If a field is never provided an explicit value, the Orbit's default will be used.
+If a field is never provided an explicit value, then Orbit's default will be used.

 > __Tip:__ You can modify some values in the configuration file through the command-line by using the `orbit config` command.